AuriRex/GTFO_TheArchive/TheArchive.Essentials/Features.md

 ### No Magazine Drop Sound - `[R7-RL]`

-Removes the globalally audible sound whenever a magazine drops on the floor after a reload.
+Removes the globally audible sound whenever a magazine drops on the floor after a reload.

 ### Prioritize Resource Pings - `[R1-A5]`